Murder investigation launched when man found with serious injuries in west Belfast dies in hospital

-Murder investigation launched after man found with serious injuries in the Cupar Street area of west Belfast dies in hospital
+Murder investigation launched after man dies after being found with serious injuries in the Cupar Street area of west Belfast - Sinn Fein MP appeals for information to be brought to police

-Detectives from the Police Service of Northern Ireland’s Major Investigation Team have launched a murder investigation after a man was found with serious injuries in the Cupar Street area of west Belfast just after 8pm yesterday, Wednesday, 6th March.

 and live on Freeview channel 276

-A short time after being found, the man passed away in hospital.
+A short time after being found, the man passed away in the Royal Victoria Hospital.

+It is understood he was punched outside a licensed premises on Cupar Street.

 A 35-year-old man has been arrested on suspicion of murder and remains in police custody at this time.